ministryofjustice/hmpps-architecture-as-code/decisions/interventions/0001-split-ui-and-service.md

 ## Context

+### Need for sustainable services

+The Ministry of Justice 2022 Digital Strategy defines "Building sustainable services" as a priority.

+As the domain model of HM Prisons and Probation Service (HMPPS) is big, we aim to build sustainable services around [bounded contexts][bounded-context], making it necessary to integrate with other contexts.

+### Business logic drift

+Historically, many systems built in HMPPS did not expose an API for the business logic and/or were managed by third parties, leading to difficult integration: we see business APIs beneficial to have from the start.

+We have also seen services with a frontend/backend split where frontend clients accumulated business logic as the backend service fell back to provide a CRUD entity service over the database; this is not sustainable.

+### Languages in "adopt"

+HMPPS Digital is heading towards using Java/Kotlin and node.js as their primary language choices.

-The [current HMPPS Digital tech radar][radar] elects Java, Kotlin and node.js as languages in _adopt_.
-It also mentions Ruby (for London); however, the current direction is to reduce regional differences as it is difficult to hire developers who are comfortable and happy working with multiple languages.
+The [current HMPPS Digital tech radar][radar] elects the mentioned languages in _adopt_.
+It also mentions Ruby (for London);
+however, the current direction is to reduce regional differences as it is difficult to hire developers who are comfortable and happy working with multiple languages.

-In short, HMPPS Digital is heading towards using Java, Kotlin and node.js as their primary choices.

 The department's talent pool reflects this split; there are: